hermit-os/hermit-playground/README.md

 We decided to develop a new version of the kernel in [Rust](https://www.rust-lang.org) .
 We promise that this will make it easier to maintain and extend our kernel.
 All code beside the kernel can still be developed in your preferred language (C/C++/Go/Fortran).
+If you want to develope pure Rust applications, please look into [RustyHermit](https://github.com/hermitcore/libhermit-rs).

-This repository contains the Rust-based playground for HermitCore.
+This repository contains the Rust-based playground for C/C++/Go/Fortran applications.
-Currently, it isn't stable and does not support all features of the [C-based version](https://github.com/hermitcore/libhermit).
+Currently, it isn't stable and does not support all features of the [C-based version](https://github.com/hermitcore/libhermit) and runs only in our own hypervisor.
-However, it is a starting point and runs within a hypervisor.
-The multi-kernel approach has not yet been tested in it.

 ## Requirements